Taliban – IFC Jihadist Movements Library

 • 2022–2024

 Taliban bans girls from secondary and university education — the only government in the world to do so.
 Al-Qaeda leader Ayman al-Zawahiri killed in Kabul drone strike, confirming continued Taliban-AQ ties.
-Islamic State Khorasan Province (ISKP) conducts deadly attacks on Taliban and civilians.

 Ideology & Structure

 The Taliban's ideology draws primarily from Deobandism — a revivalist Sunni movement originating in 19th-century British India that emphasises a strict, literalist interpretation of Islamic texts and rejects Western influence and modernity.
-This is fused with Pashtunwali, the traditional tribal code of the Pashtun people, creating a hybrid system of religious law and ethnic-tribal custom that is enforced through a totalitarian state apparatus.
+This is fused with Pashtunwali, the traditional tribal code of the Pashtun people, creating a hybrid system of religious law and ethnic-tribal custom enforced through a totalitarian state apparatus.

 "The Islamic Emirate does not allow women to work side by side with men and this is our final decision.
 No appeal is possible."